-Olivia Pierson’s Barely There Bikini Snap Has Her Followers Flooding Instagram With NSFW Comments
+Olivia Pierson’s Barely-There Bikini Snap Has Her Followers Flooding Instagram With NSFW Comments

 Yet another social media user commented that they were making the photo their phone’s new wallpaper.

-The barely there bikini post comes just a week after the actress got her followers’ pulses racing by posing in just a pair of underwear and a low-cut tank top as she sprawled out on her bedroom floor in a sensual pose.
+The barely-there bikini post comes just a week after the actress got her followers’ pulses racing by posing in just a pair of underwear and a low-cut tank top as she sprawled out on her bedroom floor in a sensual pose.
 In the three-part photo post, Olivia shows off all angles of her flawless figure, making sure her followers get an eyeful of her ample backside and curvy legs.

 “Oh my goodness can we swap bodies,” an Instagram user commented.